-We recommend starting with air pressure in the CTD equal to 90% of your riding weight in pounds.
+See the chart on page 33 to get your starting pressure for setting the Ripley's sag.
 Shoot for .45" (~11mm) of sag on the shock.

 Less pressure gives a slacker seat angle and overall smoother ride.
 More pressure gives a firmer suspension feel and steeper seat angle and more over the pedals riding position.